Positive Impacts of Tourism on the Environment

 The villages have joined a community-based pangolin conservation and education project.
 The goal of the project is to discourage local poachers from selling scales of pangolins to illegal traders, and thus interrupt the illegal trade pathway while protecting endangered pangolins.
 Participants of the project are also trained to help with long-term monitoring of pangolin population (species ecology, identification of threats and distribution).

 One in ten jobs worldwide are directly or indirectly in the tourism industry.
 Tourism creates decent work opportunities and economic growth even in rural or remote areas.
 Tourism employs women and is often the first job experience of young people.
-Money from the tourism then often goes into improving local infrastructure, and sustainable management and protection of natural wonders that attract visitors.
+Money from tourism then often goes into improving local infrastructure, and sustainable management and protection of natural wonders that attract visitors.

 Better infrastructure and services have a positive impact on the environment.
 They revolve around consumption of resources and their management.
 Modern infrastructure for wastewater cleaning saves water and promotes more efficient use of it.
-Waste management facilities focus on recycling materials rather than just dumping waste into sea or to landfills.
+Waste management facilities focus on recycling materials rather than just dumping waste into the sea or landfills.

-Tourism also directly helps to fund conservation activities of national parks, or other nature and wildlife preservation projects.
+Tourism also directly helps to fund conservation activities of national parks or other nature and wildlife preservation projects.
 Visitors are usually asked to pay entrance fees or a small tax that is meant to support the project.

-Costa Rica has one of the most successful rainforest conservation strategies, which enables the country to protect and care for its incredibly biodiversity rich rainforests, while at the same time generating income from tourism.
-A part of this income goes back to the rainforest conservation maintenance, research, and professional training of park guards.
-The rest sustains regional economy and creates balanced life opportunities for locals.
+Costa Rica has one of the most successful rainforest conservation strategies, which enables the country to protect and care for its incredibly biodiversity-rich rainforests, while at the same time generating income from tourism.

 We have partially tapped into this aspect already in the previous point.
 It is closely linked.
 More funds available to a region mean better possibilities to improve infrastructure and services.
 Modernization of infrastructure goes hand in hand with a transition to sustainable technologies and seeking of long-term solutions that will benefit people and the local environment.